Gerald Hamilton: Life in Berkshire

 In 1940, Hamilton became the lover of jazz bandleader Ken "Snakehips" Johnson, who was 20 years his junior.
 They moved in together at 91 Kinnerton Street in Belgravia and later bought a cottage called "Little Basing" in Vicarage Road, Bray, Berkshire, where Johnson could go sailing, which was one of his hobbies.

-Hamilton was at that cottage when he received a phone call on 9 March 1941, informing him of Johnson's death in a bombing raid, and asking him to come and identify the body.
+Hamilton was at that cottage when he received a phone call on 19 March 1941, informing him of Johnson's death in a bombing raid, and asking him to come and identify the body.
 He later recalled: "Again that awful feeling of nausea which I had felt when France fell, and again that sensation of the ground slipping from beneath my feet."
-From then on, Hamilton kept a picture of Johnson in a white tuxedo with white satin facings at all time with him, calling him "my husband."
+From then on, Hamilton kept a picture of Johnson in a white tuxedo with white satin facings at all times with him, calling him "my husband."

 Marriages of convenience

 In addition, he had a picture of "My wife", Suzanne 'Suzy' Renou, a close friend whom he had wed in a marriage of convenience at Chelsea Register Office on 29 April 1933 for a payment of £20,000.
 Renou was the daughter of Alphonse Renou, a company director.
 Hamilton had previously been married and divorced from Diana Parker, daughter of Captain Alfred Parker.
 This was also a paid marriage of convenience, and took place on 31 August 1929 at St Jude's Church, Kensington.